Dieudonn\'e theory for $n$-smooth group schemes: Preliminaries

 \subsection{$n$-smooth group schemes}

 Recall the definition of $n$-smooth group schemes from Definition \ref{definition: n-smooth group}: an affine $R$-group scheme $G$ is $n$-smooth if its ring of functions is locally isomorphic to $R[x_1,\ldots, x_r]/(x_1^{p^n},\ldots, x_r^{p^n})$ where the identity section corresponds to $x_1 = \cdots = x_r = 0$.
-The following proposition makes precise the idea that $n$-smooth group schemes are ``Frobenius-analogues" of $n$-truncated Barsotti-Tate groups (c.f.\ characterizations of $\BT_n$ groups in \cite[Remark 1.3]{Ill85}).
+The following proposition makes precise the idea that $n$-smooth group schemes are ``Frobenius analogues" of $n$-truncated Barsotti--Tate groups (cf.\ characterizations of $\BT_n$ groups in \cite[Remark 1.3]{Ill85}).

 \begin{lemma}[\cite{Gro74}, Chap.
 VI, Proposition 2.1] Let $n$ be a positive integer and $G/\Spec R$ be a group scheme.
-Then the following are equivalent: \begin{enumerate}[(a)] \item $G$ is $n$-smooth; \item $G$ is finite locally free, $F^nG = 0$, and the sequence
+Then the following are equivalent: \begin{enumerate}[(a)] \item $G$ is $n$-smooth; \item $G$ is finite locally free, $F_G^n = 0$, and the sequence

 is exact\footnote{A sequence of affine $R$-group schemes is said to be exact if the corresponding sequence of fppf sheaves over $\Spec R$ is exact.} for all $i \in \{1,\ldots, n-1\}$; \item $G$ is finite locally free, $F^nG = 0$, and the sequence \eqref{eq: F exact sequences} is exact for some $i \in \{1,\ldots, n-1\}$. \end{enumerate} \end{lemma}